 How can I acquire a legal separation in New Jersey?

 In New Jersey, there are two main ways to acquire a legal separation.
-The first way to acquire a legal separation is to draft a separation agreement.
-The second main way to acquire a legal separation is to get a “divorce from bed and board” which is an outdated practice relevant in the times when divorce had a social stigma.
+The first way to acquire a legal separation is to draft a Separation Agreement.
+The second main way to acquire a legal separation is to get a divorce from bed and board, which is the closest thing to divorce without actually taking that next step.

 Divorce from bed and board explained

-As stated above, divorce from bed and board is a somewhat outdated practice some people still utilize in the state of New Jersey, mostly in regards to keeping a spouse medically insured.
+Divorce from bed and board is the closest thing to getting a divorce without making it official.
+This practice is utilized in the state of New Jersey most often to keep the dependent spouse medically insured.
 The court will decide on all matters, passing down a judgment on spousal maintenance, property distribution, child support, and child custody.
 Couples prefer this method, also called a “limited divorce”, because the divorce is not complete and both parties get to keep insurance and other benefits.
 The limitation of this method of legal separation is that the couples cannot get remarried, but they do get to keep their current benefits.
 It really is only applicable to those who don’t intend on marrying again in the future.